cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 Throughout the tutorial there are a number of questions and exercises for you to complete.
 These are shown by the bullet points in this markdown file.

 All the code required to run the different parts is available in python scripts.
-You should run the scripts with python3.
-For example:
+We have purposely **commented out the code** to encourage you to open the scripts and take a look what is inside.
+When you are happy with what the code is doing then you can uncomment and run the scripts (using python3) e.g.:
 ```shell
 python3 construct_models_part1.py
 ```
-Before running everything blindly, it is important that you understand what the scripts are doing by looking through the code.
 A number of scripts will produce plots (as .png files).
 The default path to store these plots is in the current working directory.
 You can change this (e.g. pipe to an eos webpage) by changing the `plot_dir` variable in the `config.py` script.

-There's also a set of combine datacards which will help you get through the various parts of the exercise.
+There's also a set of combine (.txt) datacards which will help you get through the various parts of the exercise.
+The exercises should help you become familiar with the structure of parametric fitting datacards.

 Finally, this exercise is heavily based off the `RooFit` package.
 So if you find yourself using the python interpreter for any checks, don't forget to...
 ```python
 import ROOT
 ```
 ## Jupyter notebooks
 Alternatively, we have provided `Jupyter` notebooks to run the different parts of the exercise e.g. `part1.ipynb`.
-You will have already downloaded these notebooks when cloning the gitlab repo.
+You will have already downloaded these notebooks when cloning the tutorial gitlab repo.
 To open Jupyter notebooks on lxplus **within a CMSSW environment**, you can add the following option when you `ssh` into lxplus:
 ```shell
 ssh -X -Y username@lxplus.cern.ch -L8xxx:localhost:8xxx
 ```